Most people don't really understand Search Engine Optimisation [SEO]

 So the number of unique domains is really, really important.
 Although it would be great to get a link from the BBC, if you had 500 links from the BBC and nothing from anybody else, that will be still pretty good, but it would be much better to have a more diverse split.

-The number of domains is important as well, and the quality of those.
+The number of domains is important as well, as the quality of those.
 Next, here are some SEO tools.
 These are the standard ones that everybody sort of uses in the industry.
-Moz, Majestic, Ahrefs, SEMrush.
+Moz, Majestic, Ahrefs, SEMrush and a new player SEOlium.
 Moz is really useful because it has a free site tool called Open Site Explorer that you can use.
-The one that we actually use every days is Ahrefs.
-I believe Ahrefs has the largest database of company websites of any of them.
+The one that we actually use every day is Ahrefs.
+I believe Ahrefs has the largest database of company websites of of them.
 I think it's second only to Google in the number of sites that it's called.
 So there's a massive amount of data.
-If you're a moderate sized company, you need to pay for this stuff and use it.
-Not sure the exact number, but it's about 700 pounds a year for Ahrefs.
+If you're a moderate-sized company, you need to pay for this stuff and use it.
+Not sure of the exact number, but it's about 700 pounds a year for Ahrefs.
 But you can get by with some of the free ones initially.

 What type of content should you create?